| || |

 | | SOCIALIZED

-JULY 3, 2009 Live Tweeting Requires Ethical and Legal Considerations
+JULY 3, 2009 [Blogger, Examples] Live Tweeting Requires Ethical and Legal Considerations

 Setting aside issues of whether the practice is actually useful, and whether it is distracting to the speaker and to others in attendance, live tweeting and live blogging of conferences, events and webcasts raises legal and ethical issues.
 The best guidance for whether live blogging and live tweeting is acceptable comes from the Fair Use provision of U.S. Factors that affect whether reproduction of a copyrighted work is fair use are: “The purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes.